pfoo360/Filebase/README.md

 <br/>
 [<img src="https://raw.githubusercontent.com/pfoo360/Filebase/main/screenshots/lnk.png" width="163px" />](https://filebase-azure.vercel.app/)

+NOTE: the database is currently disabled by me so the app will not work at this time.
 NOTE: the app was made for educational/experimental purposes only.
 It is still in need of improvment but the high-level/general functionality is in place.
 View the [improvements](#improvements) section for known minor and major issues with the app!

 # Features